A lot or a little?

 What parents need to know

-Parents need to know that this mostly live-action Disney fairy tale will appeal to kids -- even very young ones -- who have seen the many trailers and TV ads.
+Parents need to know that Enchanted is a mostly live-action Disney fairy tale that will appeal to kids -- even very young ones.
 Like most Disney flicks, the romance is chaste (a few kisses), the violence is mild (though the climactic battle with a dragon at the end could scare some sensitive little ones), and the language isn't an issue.
 That said, there are quite a few product placements (not to mention the tie-ins to the whole Disney Princess juggernaut) and one scene of a character getting drunk at a bar.

 What's the story?